Working with key Scottish charities

 We support Brake, the road safety charity in its work to reduce the needless injuries and deaths on our roads as a result of road traffic accidents.
 Fraser Simpson, Partner in Digby Brown, volunteers as Brake’s Scottish spokesperson and we have supported Brake’s Road Safety Awareness Week activities and Rural Road Safety campaigns among others.

-For 2016/17, we decided to have each of our seven offices nominate a local charity partner for the year.
+Each year, our seven offices nominate a local charity partner to support for the year.
 This year's charity partners are: